rubiojr/sup/docs/handlers/whatsapp_location.md

 1. Ensure the required environment variables are set
 2. Start the sup bot with the WhatsApp Location handler enabled
 3. Send or receive location messages in WhatsApp
-4. Locations will be automatically stored in your AnyType workspace
+4. Locations will be automatically stored in your Anytype workspace

 ## Handler Details